sivaharitha-s/internship_scam_detection/README.md

-#Intern Checker: Detecting Fake Internships Using AI
+Intern Checker: Detecting Fake Internships Using AI

-#Problem Statement
+PROBLEM STATEMENT:

 Many students fall for fake internship offers that ask for money, have unclear job roles, or skip proper selection processes.
 These scams waste time, money, and provide no real learning.

-#Solution
+SOLUTION:

 Intern Checker is a web app that helps detect fake internships.
 Users can upload a photo, URL, or text description of the internship.
 The app uses AI and reviews analysis to: